Total TimePrep: 30 min. Cook: 15 min.

 - 1/2 cup packed brown sugar

 - Drain pineapple, reserving juice; set pineapple aside.
 Add enough water to juice to measure 1 cup.
 In a bowl, combine the cornstarch, pineapple juice mixture, vinegar, soy sauce, lemon juice and brown sugar until smooth.
 Add to skillet.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
 Add meatballs.
 Reduce heat; cover and simmer for 15 minutes.
 Add the pineapple; heat through.
-Yield: about 6 dozen.

 Yummy, yum-yum-yum!!!
 These are great.
 I put them on a small bed of rice.
 Delicious.
 My family loved it and they are sometimes picky on new recipes.

 Very tasty.
 Was a hit with my husband who can be very picky.

 I like to try different recipes all the time, but keep coming back to this one when I want a great meatball dish.
 It's quite sweet, and particularly good when you get some crunchy bits with the meatballs.
 Goes over well with young and old in our house.
 Definitely worth trying!

 The sauce is not too sweet or too sour.
 It's perfect.
 This recipe just has a a home -cooked taste to it.
 It's refreshing to see a sweet and sour type recipe without the raw peppers and onions.
 I thinned the sauce down a little with water and served it as an entree over rice.
 The recipe calls for 2/3 c. crushed saltines.
 This is is the same as 20 crackers, crushed.